madhankumardroid/EmployeeApp/README.md

 - [Contributing (Optional)](#contributing-optional)

 ## Overview

-*(Expand on the app's purpose here.
-What are its core features? e.g., view employee lists, see employee details, manage employee data (if applicable).)*

 This application demonstrates modern Android development practices, including a robust architecture, a reactive UI pattern, and comprehensive testing.